McModknower/knowrob/src/semweb/README.md

 The builtin operators that must be supported by backends include the `BIND` operator for variable assignment and the `FILTER` operator for filtering results.
 In addition, a `MAX` and `MIN` operator is needed that binds a variable to the maximum or minimum value of a set of values, respectively.
-These operators are mainly required to support the context parameters of `FramedTriple` with storage backends that cannot store them directly.
+These operators are mainly required to support the context parameters of `Triple` with storage backends that cannot store them directly.

 ### Ontologies